Bytes and Bits

 Alex Johnson

-Book club discussion: WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations - chapter 13 thoughts?
+I'm halfway through WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations and programming is blowing my mind!

 Alex Johnson